-Outdoor Education is a NSW Department of Education Approved Elective Course

-Course details are not included on RoSA

-Course details are included on School Report
+Outdoor Education is a School Developed Board Endorsed Course Course details are not included on RoSA Course details are included on School Report

 This course is based on experiential learning and provides students with the opportunity to explore and gain a deeper understanding of their surroundings through participating in a wide range of outdoor experiences.
+Through studying outdoor education, students will develop personal wellbeing and a sense of place and connection as a result of a greater understanding and appreciation of the local natural environment.

 Students will develop a range of interpersonal skills, self-management and specialised movement skills and work together to be active and safe in a variety of outdoor environments.